Taking Inositol for PCOS: What You Should Know

 Inositol is found in foods, however getting enough Inositol through food is difficult when taking Inositol to treat PCOS.

 With that said, you can always add more Inositol to your diet by eating foods that contain Inositol.
 Here are some examples of foods you can add into your diet:

 Dry Goods: Brown Rice, Beans, Whole Wheat

 How long does it take for Inositol to work?

 Generally, it has been shown that Inositol can take at least three months of regular supplementation to notice results.
 We recommend being as consistent as possible with your supplementation.

 Where do I find Inositol Supplements?

 You can find Inositol in a full dose of 2000mg in our best selling hormone balance powder for PCOS, Ovary Good.
-However, you can find Inositol supplements at your local health food store or on Amazon as well.
+Ovary Good is created with 7 vitamins, minerals and herbs that help balance your hormones and reduce PCOS symptoms.
+You can also find Inositol supplements at your local health food store or on Amazon as well.

 Inositol supplements can be a great addition to your PCOS journey to help manage PCOS naturally and as an alternative to Metformin.
 Inositol may also be able to help promote improved fertility and egg quality in women with Polycystic Ovary Syndrome.
 Remember, to discuss any new supplements with your doctor prior to use.